shanksfigarland/GOAD-Windows-Install/goad-vmware-windows-install.md

 - Windows 10 (HOST)
 - VMWARE Workstation
 - Vagrant (Windows)
+- Git bash (Windows)
+- Kali (inside VMWARE)
+- A lot of disk
+- A lot of ram

 ## VMware
 - Your Kali with 2 NICs (1 NAT - 1 vmnet 192.168.56.0)